mischah/michael-kuehnel.de/_posts/2014-11-19-fronteers-jsconfeu-cssconfeu.md

 ----

 ##Fronteers
 Lastly I visited my first Fronteers Conference in Amsterdam in October.
 I wanted to attend a Fronteers Conference since I saw the Video from Lea Verous mind-blowing talk called »[CSS3 Secrets: 10 things you might not know about CSS3](http://vimeo.com/31719130)« in 2011.
-I’m so happy that I made it to #Fronteers14 even though I head to leave early and missed a few talks at the end of the second day.
+I’m so happy that I made it to #Fronteers14 even though I had to leave early and missed a few talks at the end of the second day.
 One could summarize the event with just a few words: Many amazing people come together in a beautiful city to meet in an extraordinary location to talk about amazing things.

 ###Side notes:

-1. We spend the nights on a house boat which makes the Amsterdam experience authentic as it can get. :smile:
+1. We spent the nights on a house boat which makes the Amsterdam experience authentic as it can get. :smile:
 2. I produced my most [»effective« tweet](http://favstar.fm/users/mkuehnel/status/520519466174930944) so far during the conference.
 This is what happens when [@smashingmag](https://twitter.com/smashingmag/) retweets one of your Tweets. :open_mouth:
 3. I had the chance to talk to have a little chit-chat with Vitaly Friedman ([@smashingmag](https://twitter.com/smashingmag/)) for the first time and with Sara Soueidan ([@SaraSoueidan](https://twitter.com/SaraSoueidan)) for the second time.
 Definitely two of the friendliest fellows in the whole industry. :kissing_heart: